Squadrick/squadrick.github.io/menu/feed.md

 _Things I want to remember_   $$ \cap $$   _Things I don't mind the internet knowing_

+---

+### 26th October 2023, 04:12PM

+The system we've built for wealth distribution is so absurb.
+I'm in Melbourne, an extremely wealthy city in an extremely wealthy country, and there's a homeless woman sitting in the prime business district with huge empty buildings all around.

 --

 ### 30th June 2023, 11:00 PM